 You are summoned under *section 596A/*section 596B of the Corporations Act to:

-(a) attend before ..................................................................at [address of Court] at ..................*a.m./*p.m. on ....................................., and from day to day until excused by the Court, to be examined on oath or affirmation about the examinable affairs of [name of corporation]; and
+(a) attend before a *judge/*master at the time, on the date and in the place specified in the attached listing notification, and from day to day until excused by the Court, to be examined on oath or affirmation about the examinable affairs of [name of corporation]; and

 (b) *to produce at the examination the following books [specify books — include in a schedule if necessary].

-Date:

 ..................................

 Principal Registrar